Real grasshopper found immortalized in van Gogh painting

 "Van Gogh worked outside in the elements, and we know that he, like other plein air artists, dealt with wind and dust, grass and trees, and flies and grasshoppers," says museum director Julián Zugazagoitia.

-It required magnification and a sharp eye to locate the grasshopper's remains.
+Locating the grasshopper's remains required magnification and a sharp eye.
 The museum released a photo of the bug taken through a microscope.

 Paleo-entomologist Michael Engel with the University of Kansas determined that parts of the grasshopper were missing and it was dead before melding into the paint.